Blog & News

 What's the Regional Executive Committee, do I have anything to offer and what might I get out of it?

-So, the formal bit… The Regional Executive Committee is responsible for managing the affairs of the Region, for supporting the Regional Commissioner in meeting the responsibilities of their appointment and for providing support for Scout Districts, Groups, Explorer Scout Units and Scout Network Units across the Region.
+The Regional Executive Committee is responsible for managing the affairs of the Region, for supporting the Regional Commissioner in meeting the responsibilities of his appointment and for providing support for Scout Districts, Groups, Explorer Scout Units and Scout Network Units across the Region.

 But what does that mean in practice?

 The committee meets four times a year and is responsible for overseeing the running of The Glasgow Scout Shop, Auchengillan Outdoor Centre and the regional office.
 In addition, it sets a development plan or strategy to look at how we might support local Scouting.
 The committee discusses potential new developments for Auchengillan Outdoor Centre and ideas for events and activities, gets updates on accounts and budgets for all operations and manages risk (anything bad) that we might be exposed to.

 We also look at challenges that are occurring within Scouting and how we can support more young people, regardless of their background to be given the opportunity to join Scouting.
 Lots of people don't realise it but members of the Executive Committee are to some extent overseeing a business with a turnover of more than £1million per year.